-35 36 (c) APPEAL BY AN INMATE CONFINED IN AN 37 INSTITUTION.
-38 (1) In General.
-If an institution has a system 39 designed for legal mail, an inmate confined there must 40 use that system to receive the benefit of this 41 Rule 8002(c)(1).
-If an inmate confined in an 42 institution files a notice of appeal from a judgment, 43 order, or decree of a bankruptcy court, the notice is 44 timely if it is deposited in the institution's internal 45 mail system on or before the last day for filing.
-If the 46 institution has a system designed for legal mail, the 47 inmate must use that system to receive the benefit of 48 this rule.
-Timely filing may be shown by a 49 declaration in compliance with 28 U.S.C. § 1746 or by 50 a notarized statement, either of which must set forth
+36 (c) APPEAL BY AN INMATE CONFINED IN AN37 INSTITUTION.

+designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 8002(c)(1).
+If an inmate confined in an institution-files a notice of appeal from a judgment, order, or decree of a bankruptcy court, the notice is timely if it is deposited in the institution's internal mail system on or before the last day for filing.
+If the institution has a system designed for legal mail, the inmate must use that system to receive the benefit of this rule.
+Timely filing may be shown by a declaration in compliance with 28 U.S.C. § 1746 or by a notarized statement, either of which must set forth